 Soil depth is another concern.
 If you don’t have enough depth, the materials won’t be able to do their job and stability may still be an issue.
 Looser earth will require a deeper mixture of stabilizing materials.

 As we already touched upon, different materials work best with different types of soil.
 For that reason, it’s essential to accurately identify the type of soil being worked with so the correct material can be used.
+A good soil for indoor plants best composed of peat moss, vermiculite and perlite.
+These soilless mixes absorb moisture and resist compaction very well, but they tend to dry out faster.

 The cost can be prohibitive for this method when a lot of material is needed to provide the necessary amount of compaction for stability.
 This is in part because these materials typically need to be transported to the construction site.